by: Romilly Hodges, MS, CNS published on Dr. Kara Fitzgerald’s Website

 - Avoid cigarette exposure and minimize exposure to other toxins in general – choose ‘clean’ baby, personal and home care products.
-The EWG is a great source of information here as is the Gentle Nursery.
+The EWG is a great source of information, as is the Gentle Nursery.

 - Do NOT administer acetaminophen or Tylenol as this compromises production of glutathione which is our master detoxifier.

 - Don’t forget your child’s diet!
 Keep it ‘clean’ (i.e. mostly organic) and nutrient dense.
 Avoid pro-inflammatory junk foods and sugary foods.

 Additional Recommendations for Breastfeeding Moms: